In a plethora of industries worldwide, there’s been a collective push to eliminate the...

 CONS TO BUYING A HOLIDAY INVESTMENT PROPERTY

-1. You could end up out of pocket – If you plan to make your home a holiday rental, bear in mind there’s only about 10 peak weeks per year people rent them, so you need to ensure you are getting enough money in those weeks to cover your outgoings.
+1. You could end up out of pocket – If you plan to make your home a holiday rental, bear in mind there are only about 10 peak weeks per year people rent them, so you need to ensure you are getting enough money in those weeks to cover your outgoings.

 2. Finding a tenant in the off season can be difficult – Many renters don’t want the hassle of only being there for only a few months, so if you need a tenant for more than the holiday season, you will need to be strategic in your advertising.
 Also, if you have a full-time tenant, you lose the benefit of a holiday home to visit whenever you like.